What is recoverable depreciation?

-Say you buy a refrigerator in 2016 with a useful life of 14 years for $1,500.
-By dividing its lifespan (14 years) by that total ($1,500), companies can arrive at a data-based insurance recoverable depreciation estimate.
+Say you buy a refrigerator in 2016 for $1,500, and that the fridge’s useful life is estimated to be 14 years.
+By dividing its lifespan (14 years) by the total cost ($1,500), home insurance companies can arrive at a data-based insurance recoverable depreciation estimate.
 In this example, for each year of the fridge’s life, it would depreciate by roughly $107.
 This calculation may vary by provider and circumstances, as well as your specific policy details.

 How recoverable depreciation affects a home insurance claim